rhjacobsen/network_programming/README.md

-# network_programming
+# Network Programming

+This software contains a simple client and server program written by using C/C++ socket programming.
+The aim is to provide a functional demonstartion of the socket API function calls $socket()$

-For demonstration it is posible to use 'screen' to split the screens vertically and run the server and the client in different windows.
+For class room demonstration it is posible to use 'screen' to split the screens vertically and run the server and the client in different windows.

 Screen is started as: sudo screen